Last updated: May 29, 2026

 MortgageOntario.ca is Roger Carroll’s website.
 Roger is registered with Real Mortgage Associates Inc., and Real Mortgage Associates is part of The Mortgage Centre network and DLCG.

-The site focuses on Ontario mortgage questions such as refinancing, renewals, debt consolidation, second mortgages, private mortgages, credit issues, income issues, and home equity borrowing.
+Roger helps Ontario clients review mortgage questions involving purchases, refinancing, renewals, debt consolidation, second mortgages, private mortgages, credit issues, income issues, and home equity borrowing.

 Do you only help simple mortgage files?

-No. Some clients have straightforward files, while others need help with timing pressure, higher debt levels, non-standard income, bruised credit, or a more detailed review of their options.
+No. Some clients have straightforward files, while others need help with timing pressure, higher debt levels, non-standard income, bruised credit, appraisal concerns, or a more detailed review of their options.

 What should I have ready before reaching out?

-Usually it helps to have a rough idea of the property value, current mortgage balance, income, debts, and the reason you are looking at a mortgage change.
+It usually helps to have a rough idea of the property value, current mortgage balance, income, debts, credit situation, and the reason you are looking at a mortgage change.
 A full document list can come after the first review.

-If you want a clearer sense of your mortgage options in Ontario, reach out and start with a calm, practical conversation about the file.
+Contact Roger if you want a clearer sense of your mortgage options in Ontario.